Regina 7.4 Calculation Engine

 regina::ModelLinkGraphCells Class Reference

-Describes the cellular decomposition of the sphere that is induced by a given planar 4-valent graph.
+Describes the cellular decomposition of a closed orientable surface induced by a 4-valent graph embedded within it.
 More...

 #include <link/modellinkgraph.h>